 Interested in adopting a dog?
 You are not alone.
 As people learn about the horrors of puppy mills, dog adoptions are becoming the preferred method of getting a dog.
 This is good news to the more than 127,000 dogs currently looking for a home on Petfinder.com.
-But even as more people choose to adopt, they often don’t know the cost to adopt a dog prior to starting the process.
-With this in mind we decided to sort through the adoption posts on petfinder.com to answer the question ‘What does it cost to adopt a dog?’
+But even as more people choose to adopt, they don’t know the cost to adopt a dog prior to starting the process.
+So, we decided to sort through the adoption posts on petfinder.com to find out the cost to adopt a dog?’

 How Much Does It Cost to Adopt a Dog?

 The cost to adopt a dog varies based on a few factors.
 The age, geographic location, interest in the dog and the organization type can all have an effect on the cost.
-The cost to adopt a puppy ranged from $61 and $1,750 with typical costs falling between $200 and $500.
+We found that the cost to adopt a puppy ranged from $61 to $1,750 with typical costs falling between $200 and $500.
 The cost to adopt an adult dog ranged from $50 to $1,200 with typical costs falling between $100 and $350.
 Across the board puppies fetched a higher price than adult dogs.
 Senior dogs and special needs dogs were at the lower end of costs.

 Meet Malcolm.
-Malcolm is a 2 month old Labrador Retriever mix located in Wakefield, RI.
+Malcolm is a 2 month old Labrador Retriever mix.
+He is located in Wakefield, RI.
 Malcolm’s adoption fee is $585

 How Do These Factors Affect The Cost?